Paul-Apo/competitive-programming/README.md

-These are some the problems I solve on leet code and hackerrank.
+These are some of the problems I solve on leet code and hackerrank.